Life

 After making her name as a composer-conductor with some of Europe’s leading jazz orchestras, Outi collaborated with the Finnish vocalist Aili Ikonen on a series of jazz orchestra works including Into the Woodland Silence (2013), a score that combined the composer’s sense of natural mysticism with the distinctive textures of the jazz orchestra tradition.
 In the 2010s, she worked with some of Europe’s leading jazz orchestras including the Norrbotten Big Band, Umo Jazz Orchestra, Metropole Orchestra and the Slovenian Radio Big Band, all having won First Prize in the 2008 International Jazzverk Big Band Composition Competition with her piece Oglütz.

-More recently, Outi has been commissioned by ensembles including the BBC Philharmonic, BBC Symphony, BBC Scottish Symphony, San Francisco Symphony, National Arts Center Orchestra, Netherlands Philharmonic, Royal Stockholm Philharmonic, Gothenburg Symphony, Finnish Radio Symphony, Helsinki Philharmonic and Iceland Symphony Orchestras while her works have been taken up by the Boston Symphony, Minnesota Symphony, St Louis Symphony, Detroit Symphony, Atlanta Symphony, Houston Symphony, Oslo Philharmonic, Hagen Philharmonic and Vienna Tönkunstler.
+More recently, Outi has been commissioned by ensembles including the Berlin Philharmonic, BBC Philharmonic, BBC Symphony, BBC Scottish Symphony, Boston Symphony, San Francisco Symphony, National Arts Center Orchestra, Netherlands Philharmonic, Royal Stockholm Philharmonic, Gothenburg Symphony, Finnish Radio Symphony, Helsinki Philharmonic and Iceland Symphony Orchestras while her works have been taken up by the Minnesota Symphony, St Louis Symphony, Detroit Symphony, Atlanta Symphony, Houston Symphony, Oslo Philharmonic, Hagen Philharmonic and Vienna Tönkunstler.
 Her intense connection to the northernmost reaches of Finland was adumbrated in Songs of the Ice (2019) and its sister piece Midnight Sun Variations, the latter premiered at the BBC Proms in 2019 and subsequently performed around the world.
 The piece was nominated for the Fondation Prince Pierre de Monaco’s Musical Composition Prize.

 Outi has composed vocal, chamber and solo instrumental works as well as works for orchestra and soloist.
 Her saxophone concerto Saivo (2016), written for the saxophonist Jukka Perko, explores ideas of duality and illusion in both the saxophone and in concerto form itself.
 It was nominated for the Nordic Council Music Prize in 2018 and later issued on record, alongside The Earth, Spring’s Daughter, by Ondine.